nishonow/Telegram-Feedback-Bot/README.md

 # Simple Livegram Bot
-Simple Livegram bot using Aiogram
+Simple Livegram bot using Aiogram.
 You can add more features.